Why is the cold chain technology so important for the environment?

-Having joined InspiraFarms in early 2021, I wanted to take a moment and share some of my early reflections on the business, what it does and the opportunities ahead.
+Having joined InspiraFarms in early 2021, I wanted to take a moment and share some of my early reflections on the cold chain for food business, what it does and the opportunities ahead.

 Why we need to increase access to cold chain in the post-harvest of fruit and vegetables

 I have always understood that post-harvest loss is an issue.
 However, during this short time with InspiraFarms, I have started to internalize the extent of how much post-harvest loss continues to be an issue.
 The pain of losses hurts in a few ways.
 The most visible being the lost opportunity for agri-businesses of crops grown but not sold.
 These rotting crops result in a waste of inputs, person-hours and expectations, driving down the profitability of each kilogram sold.
 The commercial impact of the losses can be devastating, particularly in lean seasons.